Wood Grain Kitchen Sign

 4. Paint all but the backs of the strips with Zinc, making sure the paint goes down into the lines.
 Let dry.

-8. For the “A”, set two strips at angles, with tops just touching and bottoms 6″ apart.
+8. For the “A,” set two strips at angles, with tops just touching and bottoms 6″ apart.
 From the last strip, cut a 4″ crossbar piece.
-Set it on top of the A strips (about 4″ up from bottom).
-Use pencil to sketch the angles to cut the crossbar.
+Set it on top of the A strips (about 4″ up from the bottom).
+Use a pencil to sketch the angles to cut the crossbar.
 Trim along pencil lines and save the scraps.
 To assemble, use toothpicks and glue.
-Optional: At the top, position the scraps to create a straight top on the “A”.
-Paint foam edges as you did with the “T” crossbar.
+Optional: At the top, position the scraps to create a straight top on the “A.” Paint foam edges as you did with the “T” crossbar.

 10. Mix Warm white with Sky Gray (half and half).
 To create lighter areas, dry brush the mixture onto some areas of the design on each strip, including the edges and ends.
 Let dry.

-11. Position plastic fork, spoon and knife on the letters as shown.
-Glue contact points with glue gun.
+11. Position plastic fork, spoon, and knife on the letters as shown.
+Glue contact points with a glue gun.